ESSENTIALS2™

 Programme

-Progress from groundwork to mounted work with systematic preparation: working horses in three gaits on longer lines, saddling and bridling without cross-tying, mounting with the horse's permission.
-Develop an independent seat through lunge work before taking up reins.
-Learn to communicate through correct aids at walk and trot, executing arena figures and transitions with clarity and balance.
+Progression from groundwork to riding through systematic preparation: working horses in the three gaits on long reins, saddling and bridling correctly and respectfully and mounting with the horse’s permission.
+Develop an independent seat through lunge work before taking up the reins.
+Learn to communicate through correct aids at walk, trot and canter, executing figures and transitions in the arena with clarity and balance.

 STRUCTURE:

-Lessons 1-4: working horses on longer rope or lunge in walk, trot and canter.
-Teaching rhythm, transitions, direction changes and preparing horses mentally for riding
+Lessons 1-4: lunge work at walk, trot and canter.
+Developing rhythm, transitions, changes of direction and the horse’s mental preparation for ridden work

-Lesson 7: groundwork with saddled horse, checking relaxation and control.
-Mounting from block, standing still and dismounting correctly
+Lesson 7: groundwork with the saddled horse, focusing on control and relaxation.
+Mounting from the block with the horse standing still, relaxed and attentive, and dismounting correctly

-Lessons 8-14: lunge work developing balance and confidence through exercises at walk, trot and canter without relying on reins for balance
+Lessons 8-14: lunge work to build balance and confidence at walk, trot and canter without relying on the reins for stability

-Lesson 15-25: learning aids (intention, energy, seat, legs, hands), arena figures, transitions and riding correctly at walk and trot with proper diagonals and posture
+Lesson 15-25: learning the sequence of aids intention, energy, posture, legs and hands.
+School figures, transitions and correct riding at walk and trot with accurate diagonals and appropriate posture

 Transformation